|

 Step 3: Bake

-Bake at 400 F for 10 min.
-Then lower the temp to 350 F and bake for about 40 more minutes.
+Bake at 400°F for 10 minutes.
+Lower the oven temperature to 350°F and continue baking for about 40 minutes.

-Let the pie cool on the counter and then place it in the fridge.
-Pumpkin pie has to be kept in the fridge because of the eggs.
+Let the pie cool on the counter, then transfer it to the refrigerator.
+Pumpkin pie must be stored in the fridge because of the eggs.

 Make sure your pie is cold before serving.
-The cold temperature helps to set the filling.
-My preferred way to serve the pie is to cut it and then add a dollop of whipping cream and if extra fancy a sprinkle of cinnamon sugar.
+The cold temperature helps the filling set properly.
+My favorite way to serve pumpkin pie is to cut a slice and add a dollop of whipped cream, and if I’m feeling extra fancy, a light sprinkle of cinnamon sugar.

-If the pumpkin pie filling happens to have a small crack cracks, here’s this grama’s hint.
-Cover the entire pie with whipping cream to hide the crack, and don’t say anything.
-Whose to know!
+If the pumpkin pie filling happens to have small cracks, here’s this grandma’s hint.
+Cover the entire pie with whipped cream and don’t say a word.
+Who’s to know?

-If your taking the pie to a gathering, I cover it with whipping cream first.
-Just remember your pie has to be kept cold.
+If you’re taking the pie to a gathering, I like to add the whipped cream before leaving.
+Just remember that pumpkin pie needs to be kept cold.

 A large slice of pumpkin pie with whipped cream, sitting in front of a large pumpkin pie thats been made from scratch.